-Member States have adopted various domestic rules which govern the validity and acceptability of eInvoices within their own countries.
-This makes it difficult to use eInvoicing across the EU.
+Member States adopted various domestic rules which govern the validity and acceptability of e-invoices within their own countries.
+This makes it difficult to use e-invoicing across the EU.

-Compared to paper invoices, eInvoices offer huge advantages for companies.
-They can be processed more quickly and cheaply as there are no postal delays or costs.
+Compared to paper invoices, e-invoices offer huge advantages for companies.
+They can be processed quickly and cheaply with no postal delays or costs.
 The mass adoption of e-invoicing within the EU could generate savings of around € 240 billion over a six-year period.

 Why is EU action needed?
 To extend the benefits of eInvoicing to cross-border transactions